-- Welcome youth, introduce yourself, and direct people where to sit. - Say, "Today we're going to talk about how to take care of ourselves.
-Sometimes it seems like this can be a no-brainer, but when we get down to it and really think about how we do this, it can be a little more complicated than that.
+- Welcome folks, introduce yourself, and direct people where to sit. - Say, "Today we're going to talk about how to take care of ourselves.
+This may seem like a no-brainer, but when we get down to it and really think about how we do this, it can be a little more complicated than that.
 We are going to do some activities that will help us to learn more about how to take care of ourselves."